4 Easy DIY Garden Soil Tests to Do Now

 • Dig a twelve-inch diameter hole twelve inches deep in your garden, which is about the depth of plant roots.
 You can use the soil that you remove for the Mason jar soil test we discussed earlier.

 • The following morning, fill the hole with water again.
-Upon every hour, measure the water level as it drains and record it.
+Every hour, measure the water level as it drains and record it.

 • Calculate how long it takes to drain and the amount of time it takes to completely drain.